geotonics/WordPress-Plugin-Template/README.md

 This will register a new taxonomy with all the standard settings.
 If you would like to modify the taxonomy settings you can use the `{$taxonomy}_register_args` filter.
 See [the WordPress codex page](http://codex.wordpress.org/Function_Reference/register_taxonomy) for all available arguments.

+To filter post types by taxonomies, simply use ->add_filter() to the Taxonomy object.
+An example is included.

 ## What does this template give me?

 This template includes the following features: